-“Father in heaven, my dear friend is heavy laden with grief.
+“Father in heaven, my dear friend has a heavy heart, laden with grief.
 The sadness we feel at a loved one’s death is an incredible weight, and the grieving process is just plain hard.

 “I ask that you would bear her burden and relieve her from her labors.
 I also ask that you provide what you have promised, which is rest for her soul.

 “You are a gentle savior, and you are lowly in heart.
 That’s exactly what my sweet friend needs right now.
 She has been brought low, and needs a gentle friend to lighten the load.
 I pray that you would do that for her, so that she may find rest even as she mourns.”

 Scripture: Behold, I am making all things new. – Revelation 21:5